Grilled Mexican Street Corn (Elote)

 Serve your Grilled Mexican Street Corn (Elote) with a Mexican-style pork chop like my Mexican Spiced Pork Chops With Salsa Verde and Cotija or Citrus Marinated Pork Chops with Hatch Green Chile.
 For a lighter option, try my Spicy Cilantro Lime Shrimp Skewers.
 For more main dishes with Mexican flare, check out my Mexican category.

-Grilled Mexican Street Corn (Elote)
+Mexican Street Corn on a Stick Recipe

 Ingredients